Tok-ra/dvz_wmac/readme.md

 Regenerate the facies realizations using Zhuangshuang (Jason) Hou's files

-> Initial thoughts was to use Jason's SISIM.exe files
+> Initial thoughts were to use Jason's SISIM.exe files
-> while it failed since there's is a fixed array limit for nx, ny, nz in sisim.inc
+> while it failed since there's is a fixed array limit for nx, ny, nz in the GSLIB codes sisim.inc
 > We don't have the orginal source code to recomplile the sisim.exe
 > So I took the lastest GSLIB from www.gslib.com and compile new sisim (linux version)
 > The lastest GSLIB produce the same results as the old one, the major difference is the lastest Gslib use allocatable array
-> The format of the input files were slightly different and modifiled.
+> The format of the input files were slightly different and modified.

-sisim dimention
+Dimention for the new SISIM simulations
 > 148     0.0     5
 > 160     0.0     5
-> 464    95.0    0.25
+> 364    110.0    0.3

-##### 1.2.2 map the facies to zonation #####
+##### 1.2.2 map the facies to zonation
+I found the original workflow for mapping the SISIM results to eSTOMP is redundant and make some changes as follows

 The orginal workflow is